OsamaJBR/OsamaJBR/README.md

 ### Marhaba, Hey 👋

-Solution Architect, Infrastructure, DevOps and Developer.
+Solution Architect, DevOps

-- 🔭 I’m currently working in Adtech field, building a world-class DOOH
+- 🔭 Currently working in Adtech field, building a world-class DOOH
+- 🌱 I keep learning.

-- 📫 How to reach me: email on the profile page.
+- 📫 How to reach me: jbr.osama[at]gmail.com
+- 💬 Ask me about Servers, Cloud, Development, Data Pipelines.
+- ⚡ Fun fact: Nothing funny about being a developer.

 <!--
 **OsamaJBR/OsamaJBR** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.